nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Dispense deleted for Dispense Id 3
 ```

-### Updating dispense record: `updatedispense`
+### Updating prescriptions: `updateprescription`

-Edits an existing medication dispense information in the inventory.
+Updates an existing prescription information.

+> :warning: Warning
-* A new Dispense Id will be assigned to the current dispense record if you update a medication dispense information.
+> * A new Prescription ID will be assigned to the current prescription if you update the medication in the prescription.
-* You cannot update either the Stock or the Dispense Id.
-The allocation of Id is determined by MediVault.
+> * You cannot update the Stock or the Prescription ID.
+The allocation of ID is determined by MediVault.
-* When you update a dispense information, the stock information may be affected as well
+> * When you update a prescription, the stock information may be affected as well

-Format: `updatedispense i/ID [n/name q/QUANTITY c/CUSTOMER_ID d/DATE s/STAFF_NAME]`
+Format: `updateprescription i/ID [n/name q/QUANTITY c/CUSTOMER_ID d/DATE s/STAFF_NAME]`

-Example: `updatedispense i/1 q/5`
+Example: `updateprescription i/1 q/5`

 Expected output:

 ```
 Restored 5 PANADOL
-Updated dispense information!
+Updated prescription information!
 +====+=========+==========+=============+============+=======+==========+
 | ID |  NAME   | QUANTITY | CUSTOMER ID |    DATE    | STAFF | STOCK ID |
 +====+=========+==========+=============+============+=======+==========+